 - what the cramping is like and where it occurs

-- how severe or regularly the cramps occur
+- how severe the cramps are

 - whether they have started recently

-However, when a muscle is cramping, and a person experiences a charley horse, the following action may help them find some relief:
+When a person experiences a charley horse, the following action may help them find some relief:

 - Gently stretch out the muscle by standing or moving the limb or foot.